 Health Canada monitors the food supply for mycotoxins and other natural toxins.
 Health Canada scientists research and evaluate the toxicity of natural toxins to humans and assess the risk of adverse health effects from exposure to natural toxins; also, they participate in international assessments of natural toxins.
 These activities support the development of appropriate risk management strategies to reduce exposure to mycotoxins.
 For example, scientists provide direction to stakeholders on how to reduce toxin levels in foods while providing advice and guidance to Canadians on the risks and benefits of particular food choices.

-In order to reduce the risk of exposure to natural toxins in retail food, Health Canada develops standards for the maximum permissible levels in foods.
-For example, the Canadian Food and Drug Regulations has set a limit of 15 parts per billion total aflatoxin in the edible portion of nuts and nut products.
-There are also standards for deoxynivalenol (a mycotoxin) in certain grains; domoic acid and paralytic shellfish toxins (both shellfish toxins); and glycoalkaloids (a plant toxin) in potatoes.
+In order to reduce the risk of exposure to natural toxins in retail food, Health Canada develops maximum levels for these compounds in foods.
+For example, there is a maximum level of 15 parts per billion total aflatoxin in the edible portion of nuts and nut products.
+There are also maximum levels for domoic acid and paralytic shellfish toxins (both shellfish toxins); and glycoalkaloids (a plant toxin) in potatoes.

 Health Canada recommends that Canadians consume a variety of foods from each food group included in Eating Well with Canada's Food Guide.
 Health Canada has issued advice for specific foods that may contain natural toxins and these may be viewed through the links provided below and in the Topics Box above.
 With respect to mycotoxins which can be produced by fungi or moulds, avoid eating mouldy nuts or other mouldy foods.
 Mycotoxins may be present in those foods, and furthermore, the conditions that allow the growth of mould could also allow the growth of harmful bacteria that cause food-poisoning.
 However, there are moulds that are essential to the preparation of certain foods, such as certain varieties of cheese.
 The moulds in or on these cheeses (for example, Blue cheese, Stilton, Brie) are not harmful.